calvinhe1/SpotifyPlaylistGenerator/README.md

 1. Login with Spotify and allow access to certain permissions needed
 2. Using the create form, provide the link of an existing Spotify playlist
-3. Provide the genres of interest separated by commas based on the following link: [Every Noise at Once], however can provide short-form genres as well, as the program is flexible on substrings.
+3. Provide the genres of interest separated by commas based on the following link: [Every Noise at Once](https://everynoise.com/everynoise1d.cgi?scope=all), however can provide short-form genres as well, as the program is flexible on substrings.
 E.g. typing in pop considers all genres that have the word “pop” in it within the playlist
     * Example: pop,rap
 4. Provide the artists of interest separated by commas 	.
     * Example: Khalid,Billie Eilish,Justin Bieber